priyalrdesai99/geo_reminder/Readme.md

 - Android Studio installed
 - Google Maps API key
 - Firebase project with Realtime Database enabled
+- Pull all backend (.Java) Files from branch: Avi_Mehta, to effectively use Google Firebase’s services.

 **Steps:**
 - Obtain a Google Maps API key from the Google Cloud Console.